 It is hard to picture the valley now without the reservoir, yet this was only constructed in 1958.
 This photo shows Ogston Hall on the left and Georgian Ford House, home of John Holland, a silk and cotton manufacturer who was a keen amateur painter and also friend, patron and executor of famous artist Joseph Wright of Derby (1734 – 1797).
 Sadly, unlike Ogston Hall, this beautiful home was demolished to make way for the reservoir works and cottages.

-Look to the West and you can just see Crich Memorial on the horizon.
+Look to the West from a few metres back down the path and you can just see Crich Memorial on the horizon.
 This tower was built in memory of the Sherwood Foresters who lost their lives over the years.
 It included a 750,000 candle-power beacon; a revolving searchlight with a luminous range of 38 miles.
 The power has more recently been reduced.
 It is said that the light was to guide the souls of the departed back home.
 The historic site on Crich Hill is reputed to be the site of a Beacon Fire which signalled the sighting of the Spanish Armada in 1588.
 The long and fascinating history of this site is documented on http://www.crich-memorial.org.uk/history.html

 How far can you see?